 1. The Division of Germany

-Following World War II, Germany was divided into two separate entities: the Federal Republic of Germany (West Germany), aligned with the Western powers, and the German Democratic Republic (East Germany), an Eastern Bloc state under Soviet influence.
-This division was a result of the Yalta Conference held in 1945.
+Following World War II, Germany was divided into two separate entities: The two Germany were the Federal Republic of Germany formally known as West Germany linked to the western powers and the German Democratic Republic, commonly known as East Germany and under Soviet influence.
+It stemmed from The Yalta Conference which was held in 1945.

-The division of Germany occurred primarily due to ideological differences between the Soviet Union and the Western Allies.
-While the Western powers believed in democracy, capitalism, and individual freedoms, the Soviet Union sought to spread communism and establish a socialist state.
+Thus the division of Germany happened mainly on theoretical differences between the Soviets and the Western Allies.
+While the Western powers were aiming at democracy, capitalisation, and free markets the Soviet Union wanted communism and a socialist economy.

 The Berlin Wall

-This concrete barrier became the symbol of the Cold War, separating families, friends, and a nation for nearly three decades.
-The wall was heavily guarded, with watchtowers, barbed wire, and a “death strip” to dissuade any attempts to escape from East Germany.
+This wall of concrete was a material representation of the cold war which separated families, friends and a nation for nearly three decades.
+The wall was surrounded with watchtowers, barbed wire on its both sides and a ‘death strip’ to ensure nobody tried to escape from East Germany.

 The Checkpoint Charlie

-Maps are powerful tools for understanding historical events, and they can provide valuable insights into the impact of the Cold War on Germany and Berlin.
+Cartography cannot be dismissed as a means of studying history; therefore, taking stock of the maps can help in gaining the understanding of the effects of the Cold War on Germany and Berlin.
 Here are a few ways in which maps can help:

 Visualization of the Division

-A map of divided Germany and Berlin can help illustrate the physical split between East and West.
-By visualizing the physical boundaries, such as the Berlin Wall and the border between East and West Germany, learners can better comprehend the extent of the division.
+One should try to use a map of Germany and Berlin in order to show the physical separation of East and West.
+This way, boundaries, such as the Berlin Wall or the border between East and West Germany, make it easier for the learners to understand the degree of the division.

 Geopolitical Influences